morispi/CONSENT/README.md

 To run CONSENT for long reads self-correction, run the following command:

-`./CONSENT-correct --in longReads.fasta --out result.fasta --type readsTechnology`
+`./CONSENT-correct --in longReads.fast[a|q] --out result.fasta --type readsTechnology`

-  - longReads.fasta:	fasta file of long reads to correct, with one sequence per line.
+  - longReads.fast[a|q]:	fasta or fastq file of long reads to .
   - result.fasta:		fasta file where to output the corrected long reads.
   - readsTechnology:	Indicate whether the long reads are from PacBio (--type PB) or Oxford Nanopore (--type ONT)